 Configure AD synchronization with Azure AD Connect

-Download Microsoft Azure Active Directory Connect (AzureADConnect.msi)from following link https://www.microsoft.com/en-us/download/details.aspx?id=47594.
+Download Microsoft Azure Active Directory Connect (AzureADConnect.msi) from the following link https://www.microsoft.com/en-us/download/details.aspx?id=47594.

-Once downloaded, initiated the install.
+Once downloaded, initiate the install.
 This will bring up welcome page.

 On Express Settings page, click Customize.

 On Install required components page, we are not going to select any option at the moment, select Install.

 On User sign-in page, you will see certain options to select, we will go with default option ie Password Hash Synchronization, click Next.

 On Connect to Azure AD page, provide username & password we created previously.
 Once provided it will connect